Home / Insights and Inspirations Posts / iTwin / A Groundbreaking Year for Infrastructure Intelligence

 One of the objectives of our annual conference is precisely to share these impressive success stories and inspire every infrastructure organization to learn from them.
 And this year, we learned how the best infrastructure projects are leveraging data to improve project delivery and asset performance.

-That is why our CEO Greg Bentley called 2023, ā€œa groundbreaking year for infrastructure intelligence.ā€
+That is why Greg Bentley, our Board of Directors Executive Chair called 2023, ā€œa groundbreaking year for infrastructure intelligence.ā€

 Data is the Foundation of Infrastructure Intelligence